frmoretto/source-of-truth-creator/docs/PRIOR_ART.md

 ---

-## Mapping Prior Art to Our Six Failure Modes
+## Mapping Prior Art to Our Eight Failure Modes

 | Failure Mode | Prior Art Exists? | Source | What We Add |
 |--------------|-------------------|--------|-------------|